“What’s that ringing in my ears?” “Make that noise stop!”

 This may be a sign that high blood pressure is causing your tinnitus.
 When you have hypertension, the blood flow to your inner ear is compromised.
-Not only is unregulated high blood pressure dangerous for your overall health.
+Unregulated high blood pressure is also dangerous for your overall health.
 Over time, it may cause or worsen age-related hearing loss.

 If you love a loud night out, take precautions like:

 - Not standing too close to the speakers

 - Giving your ears a regular break by stepping into the restroom or outside, if possible, at least once an hour